-Campo de Los Alisos Gate (former Campo de Los Alisos National
+Campo de Los Alisos Gate (former Campo de Los Alisos National Park)

 It allows you to explore the Montana Rainforest, above 500 metres above sea level.